xdy/twodsix-foundryvtt/docs/docs.md

 ## Classic Traveller
 Can probably be done, but, I haven't tried it.
 If you have, tell us on the Discord what you needed to change!

+## Cepheus Deluxe
+To quote Marvin on the discord: "CE will probably get you closer to the correct settings.
+At least it gets the difficulty settings to match.
+The system will need to be changed to have lifeblood and stamina work correctly.
+Right now those two scores use strength and endurance.
+So, damage will affect your ability / roll modifiers.
+We are working to get traits added and an updated compendium made for CD.
+Please let us know what other issues you discover."
+Support for Traits was added to the system with version 0.8.14 Watch #615 for any progress on Lifeblood and Stamina.

 ## General features that really should be documented somewhere:
 * A feature that's a bit too well hidden is that if you shift-click on skills or characteristics you automatically roll and Average difficulty roll without modifiers.
 This can be set as the default behavior in the settings (making shift-click instead open the full roll dialog).
 * You can connect a skill to any item on a character, with an optional permanent bonus, so you can do 'skill rolls' (often enough weapon attacks) by clicking the item rather than the skill, and get that bonus added automatically.